tweag/python-monorepo-example/1970-01-01-benchgraph.md

 }
 ```

-### Visualisation interface
+### Visualization interface

-*Disclaimer: I'm definitely not an R expert, so if anything here makes cry the
+*Disclaimer: I'm definitely not an R expert, so if anything here makes the
-R programmer in you, don't worry, that's totally normal and expected*
+R programmer in you cry, don't worry, that's totally normal and expected.*

 We now want to build a nice graph UI for our benchmarks.
-Let's first try to make our goals a bit more clear.
+Let's first try to make our goals a bit clearer.
 We want:

 - A chart displaying the metrics for the benchmarks through time
 - A way to select which benchmarks to display